Chinese-American Planning Council: History

 CPC holds two major events, a biennial Brooklyn Bridge Walk-A-Thon with a Family Day Fair and an annual Chinese New Year Dinner.
 Many elected officials support the events and CPC, including New York City Comptroller John Liu, New York State Assembly Speaker Sheldon Silver, New York State Senator Tom Duane, New York City Council Member Margaret Chin, Brooklyn Borough President Marty Markowitz, and many others.

+In April 2025, the United States House Committee on Homeland Security announced that it was investigating CPC for the "potential use of federal funds" to "facilitate illegal immigration."

 Main office and branches

 CPC has three main offices located in New York City.
 The main office is located in Chinatown in Manhattan, while the other two branches are located in Flushing, Queens and Sunset Park, Brooklyn.
 Each office provides different services to the community.

 Main office

 150 Elizabeth Street is home to the Chinese-American Planning Council's Administration, Fiscal Office, Human Resources, and Volunteer and Internship Program.
 Located on the edges of Chinatown, Little Italy, Manhattan and SoHo, CPC strives to build a better community for all, not only in Manhattan but Queens and Brooklyn also through satellite branch offices.